Skip to main content

 Claims Against Landlords & Local Partners

 Landlords took your equipment.
 Local partners broke their contracts.
-Swedish courts were too slow to help.
+Foreign investors had no effective recourse in Swedish courts.

 Against: Property owners · Local contractors